IzaiahSun/SCUSelectiveCoursesScript/README.md

 # SCUSelectiveCoursesScript

-IT IS JUST FOR SICHUAN UNIVERSITY.
+IT IS JUST FOR SICHUAN UNIVERSITY.</br>
-It is a brief illustration about how to just POST data to the server without browser the webpage to choose course.
+It is a brief illustration about how to just POST data to the server without browser the webpage to choose course.</br>
-If you have any problem please contact me.
+If you have any problem please contact me.</br>

 **MY QQ NUMBER:617953936**</br>
 **MY EMAIL ADDRESS:sunyq9934@foxmail.com**